The Asymptotic Behavior of Attention in Transformers: Dynamics of transformers

 Practical transformer applications often distribute the computations of the self-attention mechanism through several parallel \emph{heads}, leading to what is commonly known as \emph{multi-headed self-attention}.
-In this case, each layer of the transformer has $h\in\mathbb N$ heads.
-To make explicit the dependence on the head, we write \eqref{eqmachine} as:
+To make explicit the dependence on the head, we write \cref{eqmachine} as: